 The Kente Cloth

-The Kente Cloth presented to the LSU graduates is custom made for LSU, using the colors purple and gold.
-The cloth was designed and woven in Ghana, West Africa.
-The patterns and colors woven into the Kente represent distinctive qualities exemplified by Louisiana State University graduates.
-The colors purple and gold not only represent the tradition of our great University but also the royalty and precious metals from our rich heritage.
+The graduation stole, "Kente Cloth" presented to the LSU graduates is custom made and woven in Ghana, West Africa.
+The patterns and colors woven into the Kente cloth represent distinctive qualities exemplified by Louisiana State University graduates.
+The colors not only represent the tradition of our great University but also the culture, royalty, and precious metals from our rich heritage.